rolandra1/rolandra1.github.io/index.md

     <p><em>Figure 4 – Backend Routes and Trip List Interface</em></p>
 </div>

 These enhancements show that I can design and evaluate computing solutions using sound software engineering practices.
-I considered trade offs such as complexity versus clarity and performance versus readability.
+I considered trade-offs such as complexity versus clarity and performance versus readability.
 I also used comments and logging to make the system easier to understand and maintain.

 By focusing on separation of concerns and consistent patterns, I turned the project into a better example of a full stack architecture that can grow over time.
 This work directly supports my goal to build secure, maintainable web applications in my career.